chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Wish you According to the time of the day.

 1. Open any websites like Google, YouTube, FlipKart, Stack overflow.
-Just say "open YouTube website".
+Just say "open YouTube website" or"open Narendra Modi website" .

 1. Search websites like Google, YouTube.